ZervoTheProtogen/Windows10Activator/README.md

 ## Usage

 Using a release is pretty straight forward, just download a release, extract it and launch the file called Windows10Activator.exe.
+HIGHLY recommended to disable any anti-virus service, read more on why below in the warning.

+**WARNING:** If it seems like it's not starting, just wait.
+It is most likely your anti-virus blocking the file due to the way py-to-exe created the file.
+If the file is quaranteened do *NOT* restore it.
+This is very likely to create an 'invincible' file.
+This means that there is no way to delete, move, or change the properties of the file at ALL.
+Your only option if this happens is to plug in the harddrive into another device and delete it.
+I will try to fix this in the future but as of right now i am not sure *exactly* what is causing it.
+A workaround is to disable your anti-virus when you run the program.

 Building a release is also pretty simple.
 Just use a python exe compiler of your choice (i used [auto-py-to-exe](https://github.com/brentvollebregt/auto-py-to-exe)).
 Make sure to include the icon and the activate.bat file.
 I suggest converting the batch file to exe as well.
 I used 'Bat To Exe Converter v3.2', sadly the official source is no longer available.